| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 rock climbing in the early seventies, The Fall is about many kinds

 of falling: off mountains, into love, out of love, from grace.
+The novel follows two stories that are interlinked: the life and

 times of Jamie Mattewson, a world famous mountaineer and his friend